davepinch/pinchy.cc/collections/_topics/people/bertrand-russell/quotes/i-dont-care-for-the-applause-one-gets-by-saying-what-others-are-thinking.md

 ---
 title: "I don't care for the applause one gets by saying what others are thinking"
-type: quote
+attribution: "Bertrand Russell"
 quote: "I don't care for the applause one gets by saying what others are thinking; I want actually to change people's thoughts.
 Power over people's minds is the main personal desire of my life; and this sort of power is not acquired by saying popular things."
-attribution: "Bertrand Russell"
-related:
-  - Bertrand Russell (en.wikipedia.org)
+related: Bertrand Russell (en.wikipedia.org)
+type: quote
 tags:
   - Bertrand Russell
 ---